-- Each entry shall consist of three images (PRINT or DPI as stipulated by the Competition Secretary) on the defined set subject.
-The three images will be viewed together and should have an obvious connection with each other in addition to satisfying the set subject.
+- Each entry shall consist of three image on a common theme or subject.
+The three images will be viewed together and should have an obvious connection with each other.
 The nature of the connection is up to the photographer, and could be based on content, colour, mood or anything else considered appropriate.

-- All PRINTS and PDI entries shall conform to the requirements set down for league competition rules.
+- All entries shall conform to the requirements set down for league competition rules.

 - Enties may be all colour or all monochrome, or a combination of both.

 - None of the images should have been previously entered in any other competition.
 They can, however, be used in future club competitions.